Masterpiece Cakeshop v. Colorado Civil Rights Commission: Amicus briefs

 Around 100 legal briefs were filed by third parties, roughly equally split in supporting either side of the case.
 Many civil rights organizations filed briefs in support of Craig and Mullins, including the NAACP Legal Defense Fund, the Lawyers' Committee for Civil Rights Under Law, Southern Poverty Law Center, the Washington Lawyers' Committee for Civil Rights and Urban Affairs, and the Civil Rights Forum, a group of plaintiff-side civil rights attorneys.
 The National Women's Law Center argued in its amicus brief that just as the Court compared the effects of race and sexual discrimination in Roberts v.
 U.S. Jaycees, it should compare those harms to those created by sexual-orientation discrimination in this case.

-Among those supporting Phillips included the United States Department of Justice under the Trump administration.
+The United States Department of Justice under the Trump administration, supported Phillips.
 While the Department asserts that anti-discrimination laws are necessary to prevent businesses that provide goods and services from discriminating, these laws cannot be used to compel a business into expressing speech they do not agree with, nor used to provide goods and services with such expressions without the ability for the business to assert they do not agree with those expressions.
 The brief was criticized by several organizations, including those that support LGBT rights, claiming the brief as a pattern of hostile actions by the Trump administration and fearing that a decision in favor of Masterpiece would enable such businesses to have a "license to discriminate".